 ACHES and PAINS: What Your Joints, Muscles and Nerves are Trying to Tell You

-One in 3 New Zealanders will develop arthritis.
-By age 60 it affects 1 in 2.
+Arthritis New Zealand states* that by age 65 more than 45% of people have some form of arthritis.
 Do you have any stiffness, aches, numbness, cramps or shooting pains?
 Your body is trying to get your attention.

 Discomfort is an arrow pointing to Inflammation that urgently requires resolution (see website TIPS for related article).
 Detective work is needed to determine the causative factors.
 If these are not addressed then the damage can intensify, move or spread elsewhere, or become systemic and even appear unrelated.

 Inflammation can announce itself with pain, swelling, heat or redness.
 A primary initiating point is Your Gut (TIPS).
 According to the Journal of Neural Transmission gut bacteria – from impaired digestion, absorption or elimination – can enter the central nervous system and is now linked with chronic fatigue, Rheumatoid Arthritis (RA), Parkinson’s and Multiple Sclerosis (MS).
 Inadequately digested food fractions can force their way through the gut wall and be targeted as dangerous invaders.
 Consumed regularly these keep the body on weary red alert as can long term stress or infection, toxic exposure, and trauma.
 Support nutrients are rapidly utilised and their low levels create additional problems.
 The alkaline minerals needed for muscles, joints and bones are the same ones needed for relaxation, sleep and digestion.